Trismegiste/DokudokiBundle/README.md

 ```

 ### Serialization could be enough

-If you have a lot of nearly complete model classes and don't want configure anything,
+This is the original mapping system from Yuurei.
+If you have a lot of nearly
+complete model classes and don't want configure anything,
 use the "Invocation" stage.
 Only magic mapping and strict typing between objects
 and documents.